-Owners or occupiers can apply for a Native Game Bird Management (Owner/Occupier) Licence to manage native game birds for sustainable agricultural management purposes only.
-This means the licence can only be issued to manage native game birds on agricultural lands where hunting will contribute positively to farm, regional and the State's productivity and economy; and that adaptively manage and enhance biological and physical resources and support the State's regional and rural communities.
+A landholder licence can only be issued for sustainable agricultural management purposes, which means native game birds must be impacting agricultural lands and a management licence will contribute positively to farm, regional and the State's productivity and economy; and will also adaptively manage and enhance biological and physical resources while supporting the State's regional and rural communities.

 SunRice's Crop Seed Circular contains important information about Native Game Bird Management Licences, declarations and the three options for species allocation.
 Please read the circular before opting-in on your order form.
 Email email@example.com if you need more information.

 DPI Hunting will determine an appropriate total licence allocation listing the number and type of native game birds that can be harvested under your licence.
 This may include assessing previous hunter harvest return data and historical impacts.

 When you opt-in, SunRice provides NSW DPI relevant information recorded on your rice seed order form as well as your property spatial information.